1000-Word Philosophy

 1000-Word Philosophy is an online philosophy anthology that publishes introductory 1000-word (or less) essays on philosophical topics.

 The project was created in 2014 by Andrew D. Chapman, a philosophy lecturer at the University of Colorado, Boulder.
-Since 2018, the blog's editor-in-chief is Nathan Nobis, an associate professor of philosophy at Morehouse College.
+Since 2018, the anthology's editor-in-chief is Nathan Nobis, a professor of philosophy at Morehouse College.
 Many of the initial authors are graduates of the University of Colorado at Boulder's Ph.D. program in philosophy; now the contributors are from all over the globe.
 The essays include references or sources for more discussion of the essay's topic.